NET WORTH: Unknown

 In 2005, the couple made $20 million in grants toward the Anne and Mike Armstrong Medical Education Building, and in 2011, gave $10 million for the creation of the Armstrong Institute for Patient Safety and Quality.

 Armstrong is co-founder and past president of Connecticut’s A Better Chance in Darien, and past president of the Darien YMCA.
 The Armstrongs, via their foundation, have supported University of Vermont, Waterside School, Prep for Prep, Vanderbilt University, Teach for America, and Miami University Foundation.
 They both graduated from Miami University.

 HEALTH & HUMAN SERVICES: Grantees include Lyme Research Alliance, Harry Chapin Food Bank, Stamford Hospital Foundation, and Telluride Medical Center Foundation.

 ARTS & CULTURE: Armstrong is on the board of Artis-Naples, which the couple steadily supports.
 Grantees include Silvermine Arts Center and Naples Botanical Garden.

 OTHER: The Armstrongs direct significant funds to Naples United Church of Christ.
-They've supported global organizations Doctors Without Borders and People for Guatemala, a "humanitarian organization dedicated to the population of San Martin, Jilotepeque, offering integral health services, education opportunities and community development to create healthy families and productive communities."
+They have supported global organizations Doctors Without Borders and People for Guatemala, a "humanitarian organization dedicated to the population of San Martin, Jilotepeque, offering integral health services, education opportunities and community development to create healthy families and productive communities."

 LOOKING FORWARD: Expect the couple to stick with these interests.